SebastianoF/GeoBlog/gpg_authentication/gpg_authentication.md

 ## Requirements

 - you are familiar with git command line and gitlab / github interface.
 - you installed the gpg command line interface ([Mac](https://formulae.brew.sh/formula/gnupg), [Linux](https://www.poftut.com/install-use-gpg-encrytion-linux-order-encrypt-decrypt-files-folder/) or PowerShell - Windows).
 GPG stands for Gnu Privacy Guard and implements the OpenPGP standard as defined by RFC4880.
+It is easy to confuse it with PGP!

 ## Create and add a PGP key signature to github or gitlab